[ Printer Friendly Version ] [ Report Abuse ]

 “It’s not a life at all, Gwen,” he said, looking back at her.
 “Living for your own selfish gain, not caring for anyone, it leaves you empty.
 Trust me, I would know.”

-Gwen nodded slightly and stared into the fire.
+Gwen nodded slightly and turned to stare into the fire.

 “Why do you ask?” he walked back over to the couch and sat down again, facing her.